Thomas Palmeri, Ph.D.

 Jinhyeok Jeong

-Jinhyeok received his bachelor’s degree in Psychology and master’s degree in Cognitive Science at Yonsei University.
-Under the supervision of Professor Sang Chul Chong, he studied ensemble perception, especially the variability perception of multiple visual items.
+Jinhyeok received his Bachelor’s degree in Psychology and Master’s degree in Cognitive Science at Yonsei University where, under the supervision of Professor Sang Chul Chong, he studied ensemble perception, especially the variability perception of multiple visual items.
 As a graduate student at Vanderbilt, he is interested in the computational mechanisms of ensemble perception and how it relates to object categorization.
 Jinhyeok also has great interests in cognitive models of perception, memory, and decision-making processes, and how deep neural networks can be combined with these models.

 vita | web page | academic family tree